openxrlab/xrnerf/docs/en/get_started.md

 ### Write a new network

-To write a new nerf network pipeline, you need to inherit from `BaseNerfNetwork`, which defines the following abstract methods.
+To write a new nerf network, you need to inherit from `BaseNerfNetwork`, which defines the following abstract methods.

 - `train_step()`: forward method of the training mode.